-During homeroom period teachers work with a small group of students on college and career readiness skills.
-This valuable 30 minutes incorporates academic planning and postsecondary goal setting.
-Student ownership is developed through student-led conferences.
-Also, within this period students are exposed to Idaho's Career Information System and Interest Inventory.
-The fifth-year portfolio includes a resume, cover letter, and reference letter.
+During homeroom period teachers spend time working with a small group of students on college and career readiness skills.
+This valuable 30 minutes incorporates academic planning and goal setting.
+Student ownership is developed through preparation for student-led conferences.
+Within this period students are also exposed to Idaho's Career Information System and Interest Inventory.